This topic describes how to use OSS C SDK to complete routine operations such as bucket creation, objects uploads, and object downloads.

 resp_status = oss_delete_object(oss_client_options, &bucket, &object, &resp_headers);

-/* Determine whether the delete request is successful. */
+/* Determine whether the object is deleted. */

 if (aos_status_is_ok(resp_status)) {